- Capital Campaign

 Global Links accepts:

-- Single-use supplies dated one year in the future that have had no patient contact (syringes, gauze, sutures, catheters, ambus, etc.).
+- Single-use supplies that have had no patient contact and will not expire for 13 months.
+This may include syringes, gauze, sutures, catheters, ambus, etc.

 - Hospital linens and scrubs.
 Find out how to organize an employee scrub drive.

-- Durable medical equipment (wheelchairs, crutches, canes, nebulizers, etc.)
+- Durable medical equipment like wheelchairs, crutches, canes, nebulizers, etc.

 - Biomedical equipment in working order.
-Please complete and return this form to Global Links Medical Outreach Manager with a photo of the equipment.
+Healthcare facilities should complete and return this form to our Medical Outreach Manager with a photo of the equipment.